maxcbarn/UNI-Computer-Graphics/readme.md

 # Computer Graphics

-Repository contaning all the code that i will develop durring this class in university.
+Repository contaning all the code that i will develop durring the computer graphics class in university, using webgl2.